 Now that your endowment is coming up to maturity, it's time to decide what to do with your money.
 You may already have it earmarked for something - paying off your mortgage for example - but if you haven't, as the UK's largest insurer, we have options for you to chose from.

-You can find more about your options plus information on the investment plans we offer at aviva.co.uk/savings-and-investments.
+You can find out more about your options at maturity at aviva.co.uk/savings-and-retirement.

 Our website only gives factual information about our products to help you make your own decisions.
 If you are unsure what to do with the money from your endowment policy and want financial advice please contact your financial adviser.
 If you don’t have a financial adviser you can find one via www.unbiased.co.uk.

 For information call us on:

 0800 092 2436

 If you want financial advice, please contact your Financial Adviser.
 If you don't have a Financial Adviser you can find one via www.unbiased.co.uk.

 If you don't need the money right now, you could consider one of the following options.

 Our investment bond lets you invest in a range of funds to suit your investment aims and attitude to risk.